Avro Lincoln: Royal Air Force

-On 12 March 1953, an RAF Lincoln (RF531 "C") of Central Gunnery School was shot down 20 mi (32 km) NE of Lüneburg, Germany by several Soviet MiG-15s as it flew to Berlin on a radar reconnaissance flight, killing the seven crew members.
+On 12 March 1953, an RAF Lincoln (RF531 "C") of Central Gunnery School was shot down 20 mi NE of Lüneburg, Germany, by several Soviet MiG-15s as it flew to Berlin on a radar reconnaissance flight, killing the seven crew members.

-In November 1955, four Lincolns of No. 7 Squadron RAF were detached for duties in British territories in the Middle East.
-In Bahrain, they carried out border patrols of the then Trucial States at the time of the Buraimi dispute.
-When 7 Sqn was disbanded in December 1955, the four detached crews and aircraft became No. 1426 Flight RAF, officially a photographic reconnaissance unit.
+In November 1955, four Lincolns of 7 Squadron were detached for duties in British territories in the Middle East.
+In Bahrain, they carried out border patrols of the Trucial States at the time of the Buraimi dispute.
+When 7 Sqn was disbanded in December 1955, the four detached crews and aircraft became 1426 Flight, officially a photographic reconnaissance unit.
 It was later sent to Aden, carrying out patrols in the lead-up to the Aden Emergency.

-As the RAF Lincolns became unserviceable, primarily due to progressive wear and tear, they were replaced by a variety of jet-powered aircraft.
-The Lincolns of Bomber Command were phased out from the mid-1950s and had been completely replaced by jet bombers by 1963.
-The last Lincolns in RAF service were five operated by No. 151 Squadron, Signals Command, at RAF Watton, Norfolk, which were retired on 12 March 1963.
+As the RAF Lincolns became unserviceable, primarily due to wear and tear, they were replaced by jet-powered aircraft.
+The Lincolns of Bomber Command were phased out from the mid-1950s and had been replaced by jet bombers by 1963.
+The last Lincolns in RAF service were five operated by 151 Squadron, Signals Command, at RAF Watton, Norfolk, which were retired on 12 March 1963.

 Royal Australian Air Force

-From late 1946, Australian-built Lincolns were phased into No. 82 Wing, based at RAAF Base Amberley, Ipswich, Queensland.
+From late 1946, Australian-built Lincolns began to equip 82 Wing, based at RAAF Base Amberley, Ipswich, Queensland.
 The type quickly replaced the Liberator bombers that had been operated by 12, 21 and 23 Squadrons.
-In February 1948, these units were renumbered 1, 2 and 6 Squadrons respectively; a fourth RAAF Lincoln squadron, No. 10 was formed on 17 March 1949 at RAAF Townsville as a reconnaissance unit.
+In February 1948, these units were renumbered 1, 2 and 6 Squadrons respectively; a fourth RAAF Lincoln squadron, 10 was formed on 17 March 1949 at RAAF Townsville as a reconnaissance unit.

-During the 1950s, RAAF Lincolns participated in combat operations in Malaya, operating alongside RAF examples.
-The RAAF based the B.Mk 30s of No.1 Squadron at Tengah, for the duration of operations in Malaya.
+During the 1950s, RAAF Lincolns participated in combat operations in Malaya, operating with the RAF.
+The RAAF based the B.Mk 30s of 1 Squadron at Tengah, for the duration of operations in Malaya.
 These Lincolns served with 10 Squadron RAAF at RAAF Base Townsville, Garbutt, Queensland; the discovery of corrosion in the wing spars led to the type's premature retirement in 1961.
 The Lincoln MR.Mk 31 was the final variant to see service in Australia.